NowakArtur97/Global-Terrorism-API/client/README.md

 ## Features

 - User sign in/sign up/auto login
-- Displaying events on the map
+- Displaying events markers on the map with radiuses depending on the number of victims in the attack
+- Recognition of countries on the map
-- Adding events
+- Adding/updating/deleting events
 - Sorting events by date
+- Sorting events depending on the distance from the marker
+- Displaying a list of events with the possibility of sorting, filtering and paging
+- Charts with information about events and victims
+- Determining the user's location

 ## To Do

 - Adding targets/groups/etc.
-- More sorting and searching options for events
-- Viewing charts and statistics about events

 ## Status